The 19 Best GMAT Tricks and Tips

 You’re given a laminated scratch pad with five yellow grid double-sided pages and a non-permanent wet erase marker to take notes on during the real GMAT.
 The pages are about the size of those on a legal pad, and it looks like a cross between a dry erase board and a flip pad or sketchbook.
 The surface of the GMAT scratch pad is plastic, which will feel different from writing with pen or pencil on paper.
 The thin wet erase marker takes some getting used to as well.

 In your test prep, you should practice with a scratch pad to get used to the feel and the space confinements.
 Manhattan Prep has created a GMAT test simulation booklet and marker that are almost identical to the ones you’ll receive at the GMAT.
-You can purchase it here.
+You can purchase the simulation booklet here.
 Alternatively, to create a DIY version, just purchase a yellow grid legal pad and a slender Sharpie-sized marker.
 It won’t be exactly the same, but you’ll get the feel for the size and shape of both.

 Check out our guide to tips and tricks for the GMAT scratch pad for more on how to use these unusual tools most effectively in your note-taking.